microsoft/MIDI/get-started/midi-users/docs/midi-console.md

 Sending a message to an endpoint is very helpful for testing, but can also be used in automation to, for example, change the current program, or set a MIDI CC value.
 It would be very easy for a person to build a batch file or PowerShell script which used midi.exe to synchronize different devices, or reset devices to a known state in preparation for a performance.

+The message data beyond the message type (first 4 bits) is not pre-validated, so the data can be anything.
+However, the number of 32 bit words must match the message type per the MIDI 2.0 specification.

 Send a single UMP32 message immediately

 ```